Columbia Basin Trust CIP/AAP

 Any private sector proposal that comes forward must be sponsored by an eligible organization and must clearly demonstrate community benefits.

-Please note that in order to be eligible for 2020 grant funding, an organization must be in good standing, which means an organization which received funding in 2018 or prior MUST have submitted a Final Financial Report to the RDCK before December 31, 2019, or else will not be eligible for 2020 funding consideration, unless a project extension has been granted.
+Please note that in order to be eligible for 2022 grant funding, an organization must be in good standing, which means organization which received funding in 2020 or prior MUST have submitted a Final Financial Report to the RDCK before December 31, 2021, or else will not be eligible for 2022 funding consideration, unless a project extension has been granted.

 Projects within the City of Nelson

 The City of Nelson has specific criteria regarding Nelson’s Sustainability Goals and Community Priorities.
-Please contact Gabriel Bouvet-Boisclair at email@example.com or 250.352.8254 for more information regarding your proposal.
-All proposals need to be submitted to the attention of the RDCK and supporting documentation for City of Nelson consideration may total five (5) pages .
+Please visit their website here or contact Gabriel Bouvet-Boisclair at email@example.com or 250-352-8254 for more information regarding your proposal.
+All proposals need to be submitted to the attention of the RDCK and supporting documentation for City of Nelson consideration may total five (5) pages.

 Projects within the Village of Nakusp and Area K Bayview

 The Columbia Basin Trust Act requires that Trust funding not relieve any level of government of its normal obligations.
-Program funds should not be used to fund basic infrastructure activities that are normally funded through the government tax base such as:
+Program funds should not be used to fund basic infrastructure activities that are normally funded through the government tax base such as roads, sewers, municipal water systems and fire protection.

 Proposals requesting multi-year funding will not be considered.